Buda Castle: Nuns and scholars

 The future of the complex was uncertain; the Queen had no intention to use it as a royal residence, because she did not spend much time in Buda.
 In 1769 she gave one wing to the Sisters of Loreto, who came from Sankt Pölten.
 The building was handed over on 13 May 1770, but the elegant Baroque rooms were considered unsuitable for a nunnery.
 Alexander Keglevich, rector of the Eötvös Loránd University, had provided financing to Maria Theresa, which supposedly should have been repaid, according to her letters to her children and friends.
 In 1777 the Queen decided that the University of Nagyszombat should move to Buda.

 The nuns moved out and the palace was hastily adapted to use as a university.
 The work was guided by Farkas Kempelen and led to classrooms, teacher's cabinets, museums, a library and a university press being built.
-In the front, the false dome was removed and a four-storey observatory tower, planned by Alfred Hillebrandt or Karl Georg Zillack, was erected.
+In the front, the false dome was removed and a four-storey observatory tower, planned by Franz Anton Hillebrandt or Karl Georg Zillack, was erected.

 In 1778 Hillebrandt built a new chapel for the first king of Hungary, Saint Stephen's, the mummified right hand, which was recovered by Queen Maria Theresa from the Republic of Ragusa in 1771.Ruđer Bošković, page 54, Željko Brnetić, Školska knjiga, 1990.
 ISBN 978-86-03-99817-7 The Chapel of the Holy Right was situated near the St Sigismund Chapel, in the middle of an inner court.
 The outer form was octagonal and the inside was oval, crowned by a dome.
 The altar-piece was painted by Joseph Hauzinger.

 The ribbon-cutting ceremony of the university was held on 25 June 1780, the 40th anniversary of the coronation of the Queen.
 The throne room became a splendid aula decorated with frescoes depicting the four faculties.
 In 1953, two grisaille frescoes were discovered on the shorter sides of the room.